 This is when the obstacles to good sleep become more about overuse of technology and screens at night as well as increased stress and anxiety.
 I know it can be hard to control but the amount of teens suffering sleep debt these days due to being on their phones, computers and tablets at extremely late hours is really alarming and can lead to self-confidence issues, focus and learning issues and even depression.
 I think having a WiFi curfew to help enforce getting off screens and not allowing TVs and computers to be on past certain times is paramount to helping your tween or teen these days.

 Our biggest obstacles to sleep are often stress and hormonal fluctuation.
 So I beg you too to get a good pre-sleep routine happening.
-Even if you just choose one or two things from my Pre-Sleep paragraph above and expand on them when you are ready.
-And if there are unexpressed emotions or monkey mind syndrome keeping you awake at night, please look at the Wind Down Pack for yourself as it's marvellous for adults too.
+Even if you just choose one or two things from my Pre-sleep paragraph above and expand on them when you are ready.
+And if there are unexpressed emotions or monkey mind syndrome keeping you awake at night, please look at the Wind Down Pack and Sweet Dreams Mist for yourself as they are marvelous for us adults too.

 Maybe also look at some natural sleeping aids like earplugs (I use them as I live on a busy road!) or eye masks if you are woken by early light and of course there are some great supplements out there to help induce sleep as well as give you more quality sleep.
 Supplements that can help with your sleep are a multi-strain probiotic (take just before bed), magnesium (bath in it as well as take it orally!) and there are also lots of lovely herbs to help calm your body and mind for sleep.
 A relaxing bedtime herbal tea or even a herbal tablet can help and look for herbs like California Poppy, Passionflower, Lemonbalm, Hops, Skullcap, Damiana and Valerian (if you are someone that goes ok on Valerian as it can have the opposite effect in some people!)
 Ask your naturopath or local health food store for their recommendations.